-One of the tasks I’ve set myself while Rivers and Roads is in Beta is to “Get To Work on My Next Project.”
+One of the tasks I’ve set myself while Rivers and Roads is in going through Query Hell is to “Get To Work on My Next Project.”
 To this end, I’ve begun scribbling in a brand, new journal.
 I’m interviewing potential new characters, drawing maps, making rough outlines.

 The trouble is, I’m not quite sure what my new project should be.
 If it turns out I can’t generate Industry interest in Rivers and Roads, I’ll need to try something completely different.
 The only trouble is, just what, exactly, can I try that is different from what I usually do, but is still something I would want to read?

 In case you haven’t yet read my post about Books I Might Not DNF, I’ve grown picky in my old age.
 As far as I can tell, nobody nowadays writes what I really long to read.
 Which is why I started writing in earnest about eight years ago.
 And I’m not going to waste the years I have left writing stuff that doesn’t make my heart sing.
 I did that for a living, for decades!
 I don’t do That Stuff anymore.

 But if The Industry is not interested in what I want to read (which would certainly explain why I can’t find it in bookstores) then how am I going to write Something Different enough (that is to say, similar enough to what everyone is already publishing) to get a foot in the door without compromising my principles?
 And just what are those principles, anyway?

 I scribbled on, and on, until I finally distilled my thoughts down to a concise handful of main points I was/am not willing to compromise under any circumstances in my efforts to pique Industry interest.
 Five is not too many, right?

 The Five Immutable Laws

 anything written by Kim Beall

 – objectively, empirically real within the context of the story-world, and not merely real within the narrator’s own unreliable head.